 Learn more about configuring server sites with your portal.

-Once your server is federated with the portal, you'll use a URL such as https://gisserver.domain.com:6443/arcgis/manager to sign in to ArcGIS Server Manager.
-If the site includes multiple ArcGIS Server machines, this will be the URL of the machine you specified for the Administration URL setting.
-You'll be required to supply the name and password of a portal account.
-There are various other differences you'll encounter when working with a federated server that you can read about in Administer a federated server.
+Once the server site is federated with the organization, you'll use a URL such as https://gisserver.domain.com:6443/arcgis/manager to sign in to ArcGIS Server Manager.
+If the site includes multiple machines or a web adaptor was used for the Administration URL, users with the correct permissions can access Server Manager over the Administration URL defined during federation.
+You'll be required to supply the name and password of the portal account.
+To learn more about differences you'll encounter when working with a federated server, see Administer a federated server.

 After federating your server with the portal, you may also want to do the following:

 Configure one of your federated servers as a hosting server—This allows your portal users to publish hosted layers to the portal.
-They can do this from the portal website, the My Hosted Services node in the Catalog tree in ArcMap, or ArcGIS Pro.
+They can do this from the portal website or ArcGIS Pro.

 When you specify a hosting server for your portal, the hosting server's print service is automatically configured with the portal.
 You'll only need to start and share the print service to use it in the portal.
 However, if you've previously configured a print service with your portal, the URL is not updated when specifying a hosting server.
 You'll need to start the service, share the service, and configure it as a utility service.